 Interactive modification of parameter values or dosing regimen

-The figure below shows the parameter section highlighted in green, where the values can be changed via the small arrows or by entering new values with the keyboard.
-The “reset” button highlighted here in blue resets the parameters to their initial values.
-On the plot, the solid curves correspond to the current predictions, while reference curves has been added as dashed lines.
+The figure below shows the PARAMETERS sub-tab with the model parameters (Parameters) and treatment parameters (Treatment) sections (highlighted in blue).
+The parameter values can be changed via the small arrows, sliders or by entering new values with the keyboard.
+The “reset” button resets parameters to their initial values, while the “new” button generates a new element (individual parameters element or treatment element) using the current values.
+On the plot, the solid curves correspond to the current predictions, while reference curves, added with the button , are shown as dashed lines.

 Defining new parameter or treatment elements